itsyasin22/data-analysis-scripts/README.md

-# A simple Python script o
+# A simple Python script
   kni